lpantano/mypubs/post/mirqc_with_bcbio.md

 =============================

 The study of small RNA helps to understand part of the gene regulation of a cell.
-There are different types of small RNAs: miRNA, tRNA fragments and piRNAs.
+There are different types of small RNAs, the most important in mammas are: miRNA, tRNA fragments and piRNAs.
 The adventage of small RNA-seq analysis is that we can study all small RNA types simultaneously, with the possibility to detect novel small RNAs as well.
 [bcbio-nextgen](http://github.com/chapmanb/bcbio-nextgen) is a Python framework